-Receiving and Checking-in Orders
+Receiving and Checking-In Orders

-- 1. Verify all items received by reconciling with the order binder and the original order forms. - 2.
-If an item is missing or is incorrect, notify the appropriate vendor. - 3.
-Update Officemate with "Received" and notify patient.

-Place the invoice in the invoice folder to be reconciled at month end.
+- 1. Verify all items received by reconciling with the original order forms. - 2.
+If an item is missing or incorrect, notify the appropriate laboratory. - 3.
+Update Compulink with the date "received" and notify patient as necessary.
+See order notes to determine if patient will pick up lenses over the counter, or if a follow-up appointment is necessary in order to dispense the contact lenses. - 4.
+Place the invoice in the invoice folder to be reconciled at month's end.